aptise/peter_sslers/README.md

 When querying for a domain's cert, the system will currently send the most recent cert.  a future feature might allow for this to be customized, and show the most widely usable cert.

 ## Why use openssl? / does this work on windows?

 It was much easier to peg this to `openssl` in a linux environment for now; which rules out windows.

 In the future this could all be done with Python's crypto library.
 However openssl is fast and this was primarily designed for dealing with linux environments.  sorry.

+## Where does data come from?

+When imported, certs are read into text form and parsed.

+When generated via acme, cert data is provided in the headers.

+Useful fields are duplicated from the cert into SQL to allow for better searching.
+Certs are not changed in any way (aside from whitespace cleanup)

 # misc tips